Call for Projects: The UEFA Foundation for Children 2025

 • Activities not involving at least 20% of girls

-• Projects primarily aimed at scouting, training, or promoting young talent exclusion
+• Projects primarily aimed at scouting, training, or promoting young talent are excluded

 • Weighted—These standards apply to rank projects overall by determining their relative worth.